nuagenetworks/nuage-metroae/BUILD.md

 #          # Define only hostname for this NSGV instance
 #          # Do not add domain to the host name
 #      - { hostname: nsgv,
-#          # The hypervior target where this PROXY instance will be run
+#          # The hypervior target where this NSGV instance will be run
 #          target_server: 135.227.181.232,
 #          # NSGV VM mac addr that goes in to XML config file
 #          nsgv_mac: '52:54:00:88:85:12'}